 Lightly dust your wooden cutting board with flour.
-Take one of the balls of dough and flatten it out on the cutting board to a 4 inch circle.
+Take one of the balls of dough and flatten it out on the cutting board into a 4 inch circle.
 Rub flour on your rolling pin and begin to roll out the dough starting from the center out.
 Roll the tortilla until it is 6 or 7 inches in diameter and about 1/8 inch thick.

 It’s difficult to roll out a perfectly round tortilla so if that is important to you, you can always trim the tortilla with a knife.

 I like their irregular homemade looking shape.
 No one can mistake these for store bought, especially when you taste them.